 - Remote patient monitoring (RPM) data collected and digitally stored and/or transmitted by the patient to the home health agency.
 CMS would include a start date of the RPM and the number of units indicated on the claim.
 This may help the agency better understand generally how long remote monitoring is used for individual patients and for which conditions.

 How we can help

-Our health care professionals can help you understand the significant reductions proposed under the CY 2023 proposed rule, and how these changes may impact your organization.
+Our health care professionals can help you understand and prepare your organization for the changes under the CY 2023 final rule.